dhis2/dhis2-releases/releases/2.41/README.md

 The `index` field has been removed from the `objectsReport` as the objects are now ordered in the same way as in the request.

 The `orgUnitName` field has been removed from `GET /tracker/enrollments` and `GET /tracker/events` endpoints, so it is not anymore possible to order on this field.

+The `trackedEntityType` field has been removed from `GET /tracker/enrollments` endpoint.

 The `followup` field has been renamed to `followUp` in the response for `GET /tracker/events` CSV endpoint.